wolfgangj/bone-lisp/README.md

 It is currently written for 64 bit systems.
 It runs on GNU/Linux and should also work on other Unices (with minimal porting).

+*Note: If you were looking for the great [Bones Scheme Compiler](http://www.call-with-current-continuation.org/bones/), that's a different project.*

+*Note: This software is currently in alpha status (but getting closer to beta).*

 ## Why?